 The diagnostic process may require consultation with rheumatologists (arthritis specialists), and/or dermatologists (skin specialists) and require blood studies and numerous other specialized tests depending upon which organs are affected.

 Who develops scleroderma, and when?

 It’s estimated that about 300,000 Americans have scleroderma.
 About one third of those people have the systemic form of scleroderma.
 Since scleroderma presents with symptoms similar to other autoimmune diseases, diagnosis is difficult.
 There may be many misdiagnosed or undiagnosed cases.

 Localized scleroderma is more common in children, whereas systemic scleroderma is more common in adults.
-Overall, female patients outnumber male patients about 4-to-1.
+Overall, females diagnosed with scleroderma outnumber males about 4-to-1.
 Factors other than a person’s gender, such as race and ethnic background, may influence the risk of getting scleroderma, the age of onset, and the pattern or severity of internal organ involvement.
 The reasons for this are not clear.
 Although scleroderma is not directly inherited, some scientists feel there is a slight predisposition to it in families with a history of rheumatic diseases.

 What causes scleroderma?

 The exact cause or causes of scleroderma are still unknown, but scientists and medical researchers are working hard to make those determinations.
 It is known that scleroderma involves an overproduction of collagen.

 Most individuals with scleroderma do not have any relatives with scleroderma and their children do not get scleroderma.
 Research indicates that there is a susceptibility gene, which raises the likelihood of getting scleroderma, but by itself does not cause the disease.